f18m/cmonitor/README.md

                                         the performances of other containers.
   -t, --score-threshold=<REQ ARG>       If cgroup process/thread sampling is active (--collect=cgroup_processes/cgroup_threads) use the provided
                                         score threshold to filter out non-interesting processes/threads.
 The 'score' is a number that is linearly increasing with the CPU usage.
 Defaults to value '1' to filter out all processes/threads having zero CPU usage.
+Use '0' to turn off filtering by score.
   -M, --custom-metadata=<REQ ARG>       Allows to specify custom metadata key:value pairs that will be saved into the JSON output (if saving data
                                         locally) under the 'header.custom_metadata' path.
 See usage examples below.